-The Murphy Institute for Worker Education’s LEAP to Teacher (LTT) at the CUNY School of Labor and Urban Studies is a specialized set of support services designed to empower UFT members to become more effective in their schools and more impactful in their communities.
-As you consider enrolling in a graduate or undergraduate program in Education or other fields of study, the LTT program can assist you from the pre-admission stage through graduation at our partnering City University of New York (CUNY) colleges.
+LEAP to Teacher (LTT) is a specialized set of support services designed to empower UFT members to become more effective in their schools and more impactful in their communities.
+The LTT program can assist you with pursuing your undergraduate or graduate degree in any field of study, from the pre-admission stage through graduation.
+Offered across NYC at six partnering CUNY campuses.

 What is the LTT Program?

 The Murphy Institute’s LEAP to Teacher program provides United Federation of Teachers (UFT) members working for the New York City Department of Education (DOE) with a set of free, ongoing support services in pursuing their education and advancing their careers in any field of study, including education.
-This program is a collaboration between the UFT, Worker Education at the CUNY School of Labor and Urban Studies, and four participating City University of New York (CUNY) colleges: Brooklyn College, College of Staten Island, Lehman College and Queens College.
+This program is a collaboration between the UFT, Worker Education at SLU, and our participating City University of New York (CUNY) colleges, available at the following campuses: BMCC, Brooklyn College, College of Staten Island, the CUNY School of Labor & Urban Studies (non-teaching degrees), Lehman College and Queens College.
 Each campus offers its own LTT Coordinator who can assist you with your educational needs at the graduate or undergraduate level, and all LTT staff members are committed to helping you achieve your academic and professional goals.
 Additionally, most campuses offer flexibly scheduled, one-on-one tutoring support with writing and math specialists.

 What Does LTT Offer?